-Prof. Chen was born in 1960 in Salt Lake City, USA.
-After attending schools in Akron, Ohio, he studied at the University of Chicago where he earned his degree in 1982.
+Peter Chen was born in 1960 in Salt Lake City, USA.
+After attending schools in Akron, Ohio, he studied at the University of Chicago where he earned his BSc in 1982.
 He was awarded a doctoral degree in 1987 by Yale University, New Haven CT.
-Following this he transferred to Harvard University in Cambridge MA, where from 1988 to 1991 he was Assistant Professor and from 1991 to 1994 Associate Professor.
+Following this he accepted a call to Harvard University in Cambridge MA, where from 1988 to 1991 he was Assistant Professor and from 1991 to 1994 Associate Professor.
 In 1994, he was elected Full Professor at ETH Zurich.
-Since September 1, 2007 he is Vice President for Research and Corporate Relations.
-He has been distinguished as "National Science Foundation Presidential Young Investigator", "Camille and Henry Dreyfus Distinguished New Faculty Fellow", "David and Lucile Packard Fellow", "Camille and Henry Dreyfus Teacher Scholar", "Alfred P. Sloan Fellow" and "American Chemical Society Cope Scholar".
-Further, he was a member of the Defense Science Study Group, which was sponsored by the Institute for Defense Analyses in Alexandria, Virginia.
+From September 1, 2007 to September 30, 2009 he was Vice President for Research and Corporate Relations.

 529-0011-03L General Chemistry (Organic Chemistry) I

 |Publications in||Research Collection – Publication platform of ETH Zurich |